Rio Grande

 Mountain High, ID Photo courtesy Dave & Debra van Hulsteyn

-Not sure where this old trailer court sign is pointing to.
-Oh, it must be directing visitors to the trailer court here in Mountain High, ID.
-10-06
+Not sure where this old trailer court sign is pointing.
+Oh wait, it must be directing visitors to the Trailer Court.
+Sometimes the simplest signs got the job done.